morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 [2] Supports Active Monitor Mode.

 [3] Monitor mode works well, very well, but Active Monitor Mode appears to be broken for now (2024-09-15).
-Active Monitor Mode is a feature within Monitor Mode that only select users need so it may not be an issue for you.
+Active Monitor Mode is a feature within Monitor Mode that only a few users need it so it may not be an issue for you.
 Edit on 2025-01-15: I am seeing some reports that Active Monitor mode is now working on the mt7921au chip with kernel 6.12 and later.
 I have not confirmed this myself so further user reports would be helpful.

-[4] Support for the rtl8812au and rtl8821/11au chipsets was merged into kernels 6.13 and 6.14, therefore, kernel 6.14 is needed to use this chipset unless you are willing to compile and install a driver.
+[4] Support for the rtl8812au and rtl8821/11au chipsets was merged into kernels 6.13 and 6.14, therefore, kernel 6.14 is needed to use these chipsets unless you are willing to compile and install a driver.
 If you are willing to compile and install a driver that is based on the same source as the in-kernel driver, go to the following repo and follow the instructions:

 https://github.com/lwfinger/rtw88